 + The Confraternity of Penitents and its members are consecrated to the Blessed Mother.

 + The Confraternity of Penitents is an international association, effectively utilizing internet, postal mail, and person to person contact.

 + The Confraternity of Penitents subsists on freely given donations and requires no dues.

-+ The Confraternity of Penitents has a Visitor, who is a priest assigned by the Bishop of Fort Wayne-South Bend and who has final say on matters within the Confraternity.
-The Visitor is the Confraternity's direct liason to the Bishop.
-The CFP is in continual communication with the Visitor.
++ The Confraternity of Penitents has a Spiritual Adviser (called Visitor in the original Rule), who is a priest approved by the Bishop of Fort Wayne-South Bend and who advises the CFP Council.

-+ The Confraternity of Penitents has lay and spiritual advisors who assist in spiritual matters.
++ The Confraternity of Penitents has lay and spiritual assistants who assist in spiritual matters.

 + The charism of the Confraternity of Penitents is penance, that is, ongoing, joyful conversion, as called for by Christ and evidenced by the saints.